eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/image_pane.rst

 The decoder reads the ``format`` field as a hint and otherwise auto-detects from the payload header.
-Streaming video codecs such as H.264 and H.265 are **not supported yet**: a sample carrying such a payload arrives but cannot be decoded, and the pane displays a *"Unsupported video format"* error.
+Streaming video codecs such as H.264 and H.265 are **not supported yet**: a sample carrying such a payload arrives but cannot be decoded, and the pane displays an *"Unsupported video format"* error.

 .. _image_pane_creating: